sourcebots/docs/reference.md

 ---
 ###  robot.PowerBoard
-Class that represents a power board
+Class that represents a power board.
 - **Methods**
   - `power_on()`: turns the power on to the connected boards.
   - `power_off()`: turns the power off to connected boards.